fiveminuteargument/jquery.ui.colorpicker/README.md

 # jquery.ui.colorpicker

-A basic color picker widget, created mainly as an experiment with background gradients.
+A basic color picker widget, created mainly as an experiment with CSS background gradients.

 ![A screenshot of the widget](screenshot.png)